 “You take the blue pill, the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill, you stay in Wonderland, and I show you how deep the rabbit hole goes.”

 All of us have a story, but not all have a “Reformation” story.
-Here’s mine: I was baptized as a baby and was raised a good Lutheran (is there such a thing?).
-The church I attended would now be part of the Evangelical Lutheran Church in America (ELCA).
-This is the more liberal branch, so I had both male and female pastors.
+Here’s mine: I was baptized as an infant and was raised in the American Lutheran Church, which later became a part of the Evangelical Lutheran Church in America (ELCA).
+This was the more liberal branch, so I had both male and female pastors.

 I went through my First Communion and then Confirmation, and what still frustrates me to this day is, I don’t remember ever actually being taught what the gospel was.
-Admittedly, I did learn about the historical facts (thank God for the Apostles and Nicene Creeds), but I never heard about the imputed righteousness of Christ or justification by faith alone.
-Ironically, in a church which was name after Martin Luther, I wasn’t taught the two concepts that formed the foundation of his theology!
+Admittedly, I did learn about the historical facts (the Apostles and Nicene Creeds), but I never heard about the imputed righteousness of Christ or justification by faith alone.
+Ironically, in a church named after Martin Luther, I wasn’t taught the two concepts that formed the foundation of his theology!

 I remember during a confirmation class, I asked one of the pastors if “good people” in different religions were going to be in heaven.
-Her reply: “There are many ways to god, but Christianity is the most direct path.”
-I look back on this as the cataclysmic moment that severed me from the Christian faith.
-If all paths ultimately lead to god, why not forge my own path?
+Her reply: “There are many ways to God, but Christianity is the most direct path.”
+I look back on this as a cataclysmic moment.
+If all paths ultimately lead to God, why not forge my own path?
 That’s exactly what I did for the next decade.